petergns/awsCatalog/README.md

 ![Putty-Gen Convert Key](https://github.com/petergns/linux_server_catalog/blob/master/catalog/PuTTY-convert.PNG?raw=true)

+3. You will want to save it where you can find it i.e. such as the /.ssh folder or /documents.

 **SSH Note:** You can generate new keys, but it is best keeping track of them.
 Once you have created your SSH Key Pair, you can select and copy to a text editor such as sublime text or notepad++ for later use.
 Lighsail instances through the browser have a paste window, that you can paste from.

 Add SSH Key Pairs